awhittle3/Rainbow-Theremin/README.md

 Rainbow-Theremin
 ================

-A touch theremin that plays tones and displays different background colours.
+An android app touch theremin that plays tones and displays different background colours.